Everything you need to know

 A registered research project being conducted in partnership with WILDOCEANS WhaleTime Project; Cape Peninsula University of Technology; iSimangaliso Wetland Park; Ezemvelo KZN Wildlife and Wildlife ACT.

 Currently, there are no scientific census studies being done on the population size of Humpback Whales off the KZN coastline.
 Furthermore, it has now been 16 years since the last shore-based monitoring survey was completed, and with the current threats to these populations escalating (including shipping, oil and gas exploration, net fisheries, pollution and climate change), it is important that these populations be monitored consistently.
 This is so population trends can be tracked, and that threats and their impacts are researched for mitigation measures to be implemented if required.

 The research component aims to contribute towards the knowledge regarding the Southern African east coast Humpback Whale populations, and investigate the population trends and the threats facing them.
 There is a need to re-survey the whale population in order to quantify the recovery of the population and trends in population growth.

-A shore-based survey of northward migrating Humpback Whales will be undertaken from Cape Vidal, northern KwaZulu-Natal, over the period 18 June to 13 August 2018.
+A shore-based survey of northward migrating Humpback Whales was undertaken from Cape Vidal, northern KwaZulu-Natal, over the period 18 June to 13 August 2018.
+We are hoping to run the same project around the same time next year.
 This will ultimately contribute to a bigger census that will help us better understand the potential growth of the whale population, their distribution, behaviour patterns and habitat use.

 Photos by Ken Findlay